 The Office of Personnel Management (OPM) administers a merit system to ensure compliance with personnel laws and regulations.
-It assists agencies in recruiting, examining, and promoting people on the basis of their knowledge and skills, regardless of their race, religion, gender, political influence, or other nonmerit factors.
+It assists agencies in recruiting, examining, and promoting people based on their knowledge and skills, regardless of their race, religion, gender, political influence, or other nonmerit factors.